 - FDI Inflow:

-Bulgaria’s economic freedom score is 69.0, making its economy the 37th freest in the 2019 Index.
-Its overall score has increased by 0.7 point, with improvements in monetary freedom and fiscal health exceeding declines in scores for government integrity and business freedom.
-Bulgaria is ranked 19th among 44 countries in the Europe region, and its overall score is above the regional and world averages.
+Bulgaria’s economic freedom score is 70.2, making its economy the 36th freest in the 2020 Index.
+Its overall score has increased by 1.2 point due to an increase in the score for government integrity.
+Bulgaria is ranked 19th among 45 countries in the Europe region, and its overall score is just above the regional average and well above the world average.

 Communist domination of the former People’s Republic of Bulgaria ended in 1990.
 The country joined NATO in 2004 and the European Union in 2007.
-Boyko Borissov of the center-right GERB party was elected prime minister for the third time in 2017.
-His coalition was supported by three nationalist parties in the United Patriots coalition.
-Rumen Radev, a pro-Russian, independent candidate and former air force commander, won the largely ceremonial presidency in 2016.
+Boyko Borissov of the center-right GERB party was elected prime minister for the third time in 2017, supported by three nationalist parties in a United Patriots coalition that has been weakened by a series of corruption scandals.
+Pro-Russian independent Rumen Radev won the largely ceremonial presidency in 2016.
 Tourism, information technology and telecommunications, agriculture, pharmaceuticals, and textiles are leading industries.
-Bulgaria has been trying—so far unsuccessfully—to join the eurozone and Schengen Area.
-Heavily dependent on Russian gas, Bulgaria is seeking a link to the Turkish Stream pipeline, which is currently under construction.
+Bulgaria has been trying (so far unsuccessfully) to join the eurozone and Schengen Area.
+Heavily dependent on Russian gas, Bulgaria is seeking a link to the new Turkish Stream pipeline.